Dogs, cats and ferrets

 General provisions

-Exception: You can apply to the FSVO for a licence if you wish to bring more than five dogs, cats or ferrets into Switzerland from a third country (i.e. a country that is not an EU Member State, as well as other European countries and territories with a recognized pet passport) on a temporary basis to take part in competitions or similar events (see "More information"). - It is forbidden to bring dogs with docked ears and/or tails into the country (see "More information").
+Exception: You can apply to the FSVO for a licence if you wish to bring more than five dogs, cats or ferrets into Switzerland from a third country (i.e. a country that is not an EU Member State, as well as other European countries and territories with a recognized pet passport) on a temporary basis to take part in competitions or similar events (see "More information").

 The current protective measures always apply.